cxxr/better-java/README.md

 Which version will get pulled into your project?

 With the [Maven dependency convergence plugin][depconverge], the build will error if your dependencies don't use the same version.
-Then you can choose which version you want manually.

-This simple plugin solves many runtime bugs and will save you a lot of headache.
+Then, you have two options for solving the conflict:

+1. Explicitly pick a version for Bar in your *dependencyManagement* section
+2. Exclude Bar from either Foo or Widget

+The choice of which to choose depends on your situation: if you want to track one project's version, then exclude makes sense.
+On the other hand, if you want to be explicit about it, you can pick a version, although you'll need to update it when you update the other dependencies.

 ## Continuous Integration